Ch. 3 Academic Affairs

 ECS Additional Criteria: If the number of representatives from professional colleges increase, the number of representatives from CLAS will increase to match this number, based on a 50% principle (CoIS representative is counted in CLAS membership).

-Standing committees that report to the Senate via ECS include the Academic Policies and Standards Committee, Faculty Facilities Planning Advisory Committee, Faculty Personnel Policy Committee, Faculty Salary and Budget Committee, Pew Faculty Teaching Learning Center Advisory Committee, General Education Committee, Graduate Council, University Assessment Committee, and University Curriculum Committee.
+Standing committees that report to the Senate via ECS include the Academic Policies and Standards Committee, Faculty Facilities Planning Advisory Committee, Faculty Personnel Policy Committee, Faculty Salary and Budget Committee, Pew Faculty Teaching Learning Center Advisory Committee, General Education Committee, Graduate Council, Equity and Inclusion Committee; University Assessment Committee, and University Curriculum Committee.
 The composition of each committee is described in the UAS Bylaws and always includes elected college and library representatives.

 Copies of agendas and approved minutes of all meetings are posted on the Faculty Governance website.
 Agendas are sent out electronically to committee members one week prior to meetings, and minutes are usually posted and distributed electronically within two weeks following a meeting.
 Faculty members may petition for a referendum if there is strong opposition to an action taken by UAS.